 3B.
-Co gnitive skills Learning outcomes: Learning and teaching strategy/ assessment methods B1: Analyse and interpret briefs to conceptualise creative ideas, into fully realised designs.
+Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods B1: Analyse and interpret briefs to conceptualise creative ideas, into fully realised designs.
 B1: Students are supported to develop their research methodology and understaning of theoretical frameworks across all modules.
 This process is picked up in lectures, seminals, tutorials and academic support sessions.
+The students will cement their work with hair and makeup

+3B.
+Cognitive skills

+B2: Present justified reasoning, logical thinking and supportive evidence through design plans and reflectiion to expand their creative boundaries.

+B3: Develop the ability to identify issues as they arise in creative projects, choosing and justifying appropriate methods for their resolution.

+B4: Identify personal strengths and areas for development in the creative industries using prescribed reflective practice techniques.

-The students will cement their work with hair and makeup theory, which will create in-depth, well thought out pieces of work.
+theory, which will create in-depth, well thought out pieces of work.
 To support student confidence in this area, theory based tasks form a significant part of formative assessment tasks alongside practical work across the programme of study.
 Students can also request additional study skills support either via the VLE or in person through the Higher Education Office.
-B2: Present justified reasoning, logical thinking and supportive evidence through design plans and reflecition to expand their creative boundaries.

 B2: Classroom sessions, workshops and assessments will assist students to develop their reasoning skills behind their work and identify the direction for progression.
 Students will be supported to explore concepts further, whilst providing evidence of their thought process journey.
 Feedback sessions will be used to support students ideas and create action plans. where they show outcomes, their practice tests and how an idea forms into a fully realised concept.
-B3: Develop the ability to identify issues as they arise in creative projects, choosing and justifying appropriate methods for their resolution.

 B3: Taught sessions and assessments will be used to support students to explore collaborative practice techniques and and at the same time develop their ability to work independently, thus enhancing their confidence in discussing and presenting concepts.
 Industry-related workshops will be central to this process, allowing students to explore their approach to tasks, identifying problems that occur and understanding their own attitude towards team roles and team-building.

-3B.
-Co gnitive skills B4: Identify personal strengths and areas for development in the creative industries using prescribed reflective practice techniques.
 B4: Tutorial/seminar sessions facilitate students to utilise a range of reflective practice techniques.
 Students have regular review sessions with the module tutor to ensure that key actions and activities are being completed and that the approach being taken will ensure that all outcomes will be achieved.
 Sessions provide ample opportunity for ongoing one-to-one, formative feedback and tutorial support.
-Action plans will be created to ensure students are progressing and understand how to improve consistently.
-This is backed up by one to one project supervision meetings across modules.
-Classroom sessions and assessment workshops build student confidence in reasoning skills based on the results of research tasks.
-To ensure the transferability of the skills, students will be supported to examine both areas of interest and explore new and unfamiliar contexts.
+Action plans will be created to ensure students are progressing and understand how to improve across modules.
+Classroom sessions and assessment workshops by student confidence in reasoning skills based on the results of resear tasks.
+To ensure the transferability of the skills, students will be support to examine both areas of interest and explore new and unfamiliar contex.
 B5: Apply theoretical knowledge from research to form own interpretations of information.
-B5: Students will be guided in exploring a vareity of research methods to support their design ideas and thoughts through theoretical knowledge.
-Research will be used to support academic written pieces of work and design plans.
-Classroom session and workshops will guide the students through the process of aquiring suitable and appropriate pieces of research and use this to influence their own design choices and thoughts.
+B5: Students will be guided in exploring a vareity of research methods support their design ideas and thoughts through theoretical knowledge Research will be used to support academic written pieces of work and design plans.
+Classroom session and workshops will guide the student through the process of aquiring suitable and appropriate pieces of 3B.
+Cognitive skills thoughts. research and use this to influence their own design choices and